 This event is by invitation, and is aimed at current and prospective members of the IAAO.
 The event will benefit those working in senior positions at organizations delivering centralized or shared admissions services for higher education, with an interest in sharing experiences and understanding how shared admissions services are managed in different settings around the world.

 The event was first hosted in London, England in 2008 and has since been hosted in Australia, Oman, Canada, Germany, Croatia, and Sweden before returning to it's roots for the 2018 conference in the United Kingdom.

-There is one conference registration option for this year's event.
+Online registration has now closed.
+If you're interested in attending, please contact us below.
 The price of the conference is $100 CAD + HST and includes the following:

 - All conference sessions (Sept 25 & 26)

 - Lunches and refreshments (Sept 25 & 26)

 |8:30 - 9:15||Registration|